AnthonyCxx/Notes-and-Writeups/C#/Classes/Classes.md

 public class PublicExample
 {
-    public static string field = "public field";   //static, so an instance is not necessary }
+    public static string field = "public field";   //static, so an instance of the class is not necessary }

 public class otherClass : PublicExample